Mexxy-lab/Ansible-playbooks-webservers/ansible-ADDS/README_ansible.md

     #nameserver 8.8.8.8

-sudo chattr +i /etc/resolv.conf                     | Used to make sure Network manager can't modify it.
+sudo chattr +i /etc/resolv.conf                     | Used to make sure Network manager can't modify it. sudo chattr -i /etc/resolv.conf                     | Used to make the file rewritable again
 ```

 - You know the domain admin account (e.g., Administrator@pumej.com) for joining.